OctopusDeploy/blog/blog/2021-02/release-management-with-octopus/index.md

 ![Better Release Management with Octopus Deploy](blogimage-deploy-release-step.png)

-We're often asked by customers if they should have one Octopus Deploy project per application or one Octopus Deploy project per component (i.e., WebUI, API, Database, etc.)?
-I've been involved with projects where it's more common to deploy one or two pieces, perhaps to fix a small bug, than it is to deploy everything all at once.
+We're often asked by customers if they should have one Octopus Deploy project per application or one Octopus Deploy project per component (i.e., WebUI, API, Database, etc.).
+For some projects, it makes sense to deploy one or two pieces, perhaps to fix a small bug, rather than deploying everything at once.

 Having an Octopus Deploy project per component solves many problems; the trade-off is, deploying the entire application stack is more complicated.

-In this post, I walk through how to use a new step template [Deploy Child Octopus Deploy Project](https://library.octopus.com/step-templates/0dac2fe6-91d5-4c05-bdfb-1b97adf1e12e/actiontemplate-deploy-child-octopus-deploy-project) to make release management in Octopus Deploy much easier.
+In this post, I walk through how to use a new step template [Deploy Child Octopus Deploy Project](https://library.octopus.com/step-templates/0dac2fe6-91d5-4c05-bdfb-1b97adf1e12e/actiontemplate-deploy-child-octopus-deploy-project) to make release management in Octopus Deploy easier.

 ## Why a project per component